 The office will publish a bulletin each day of the school year.
 Daily announcements will be read at the beginning of second hour.
-The daily bulletin will be updated each day on the USD 434 website and on PowerSchool.
+The daily bulletin will be updated each day on PowerSchool.
 Each student is responsible for knowing the information printed each day.
 Morning Washburn Tech students should check the bulletin upon arrival at school.